GoogleCloudPlatform/python-docs-samples/dlp/README.rst

     $ python redact.py

-    usage: redact.py [-h] {string,image} ...
+    usage: redact.py [-h] [--project PROJECT] [--info_types INFO_TYPES]
+                     [--min_likelihood {LIKELIHOOD_UNSPECIFIED,VERY_UNLIKELY,UNLIKELY,POSSIBLE,LIKELY,VERY_LIKELY}]
+                     [--mime_type MIME_TYPE]
+                     filename output_filename

     Sample app that uses the Data Loss Prevent API to redact the contents of a string or an image file.

     positional arguments:
-      {string,image}  Select how to submit content to the API. string        Inspect a string.
-        image         Inspect an image file.
+      filename              The path to the file to inspect. output_filename       The path to which the redacted image will be written.

     optional arguments:
-      -h, --help      show this help message and exit
+      -h, --help            show this help message and exit --project PROJECT     The Google Cloud project id to use as a parent resource.
+      --info_types INFO_TYPES
+                            Strings representing info types to look for.
+A full list of info categories and types is available from the API.
+Examples include "FIRST_NAME", "LAST_NAME",
+                            "EMAIL_ADDRESS".
+If unspecified, the three above
+                            examples will be used.
+      --min_likelihood {LIKELIHOOD_UNSPECIFIED,VERY_UNLIKELY,UNLIKELY,POSSIBLE,LIKELY,VERY_LIKELY}
+                            A string representing the minimum likelihood threshold that constitutes a match.
+      --mime_type MIME_TYPE
+                            The MIME type of the file.
+If not specified, the type is inferred via the Python standard library's mimetypes module.